 To successfully order products, it helps to know your customers’ buying habits.
 What have they bought in the past?
 What do they like looking at now?
-Are they $100 customers or $1,000 customers.
+Are they $100 customers or $1,000 customers?
 Are the $100 customers impulsive?
 Do the $1,000 customers take their time to decide?
-By understanding your customers’ buying habits, you can make more informed decisions about what inventory you need to carry.
+By understanding your customer’s buying habits, you can make more informed decisions about what inventory you need to carry.

 Knowing when to order products is a science, not an art.
 You cannot rely on your feelings or your gut.
-Hard data and tracking is absolutely necessary.
-You need to be able to accurately estimate how much your customers are likely to purchase and when your customers are likely to make a purchase.
+Hard data and tracking are necessary.
+You need to accurately estimate how much your customers are likely to purchase and when your customers are likely to make a purchase.
 On top of that, the logistics surrounding the timing and size of an order are crucial.
 How much lead time do you need to anticipate between order placement and receiving the order?
 Will you have the space to store the product when it arrives?
 Is the storage of these specific products a good use of that space?
 Would a different product be more valuable to allocate these resources to?
 These are all questions that must be considered alongside properly sizing your order.

-While there are risks to sitting on inventory for too long, if you have the warehouse space and good liquidity, it’s OK to sit on some overstock for a short period of time, especially if you know that a busy season is around the corner.
+While there are risks to sitting on inventory for too long, if you have the warehouse space and good liquidity, it’s OK to sit on some overstock for a short time, especially if you know that a busy season is around the corner.
 And sometimes, the company that you ordered it from can take it back.

 If it’s not something that you can see your customers buying, you should not order it.

 Even if you are online, that does not mean that you have a global customer base (though it might).
-So it’s important to know your location.
+So it’s essential to know your location.
 This is another way of knowing your customers.
 If you know where they live, you can make informed decisions about what they need.
 For example, if your customers live in Hawaii, you probably do not need to sell snow shovels.